 Milena Erwin is Program Manager of the Women’s Business Center at the University of Hartford’s Entrepreneurial Center.
-Innovation Destination: Hartford asked Erwin about her role at the Center and the importance of supporting women entrepreneurs.
+Innovation Destination Hartford Website Curator Nan Price asked Erwin her role at the Center and the importance of supporting women entrepreneurs.

 Diving into entrepreneurship, however, is not for everyone.
 Since that early experience, I have worked for and with many small businesses and kept my entrepreneurial pursuits in the background.

 NAN: Tell us about your role at the Entrepreneurial Center and how you became involved.

 MILENA: The Entrepreneurial Center is part of the Barney School of Business at the University of Hartford.
 The Women’s Business Center (WBC), funded in part by the Small Business Administration, is the Entrepreneurial Center’s largest initiative.
 Under the tagline of “From Startup to expansion, making your vision a reality,” we assist entrepreneurs and small business owners throughout Connecticut to start and grow their businesses.
 We assist more than 1,000 people a year, about 70% women.
 I joined the Entrepreneurial Center staff in 2010 and had the opportunity to become Program Manager at the WBC in 2014.

 NAN: What types of services and resources does the WBC provide?

 MILENA: The WBC provides one-on-one counseling and a variety of training opportunities for women entrepreneurs and women-owned businesses.
 We offer 10 to 20 classes a month, on topics ranging from How to Start Your Own Business to Business Planning and Government Contracting.
 Many of our classes are free or low-cost.

 We also provide networking and other events throughout the year, such as a Power and Progress Women’s Symposium, a Women’s Business Roundtable and an annual Business Matchmaking event.
 We work with many partners in the area and throughout Connecticut.